-‘Security’– this is always a sore point for any IT Admin, but it is something that they deal with on a day to day basis.
-The way that one restrict ‘exchange access’ and limit the exchange admin center activities, the same can be applied to the Active Directory.
-Active Directory and Exchange work together, if you compromise 1 generally the other is compromised too.
+This is always a sore point for any IT Admin, but it is something that they deal with on a day-to-day basis.
+The way that one restricts ‘exchange access’ and limits the exchange admin center activities, the same can be applied to the Active Directory.
+Active Directory Environment and Exchange work together, if you compromise 1 generally the other is compromised too.

 The more domain admins, the more risk you are at.
 You might have a domain admin who uses his/her machine to download torrents and these generally are riddled with malware and viruses.
 Also, did you know that you can enable 2 Factor securities run on a domain controller so when a user logs in they require surpassing that extra layer of security?

 Do you allow non-admin users to login to Active Directory and perform functions?
 If so, your risk is so widespread, anyone can make a change or cripple your environment and malware works like that as well.

 Auditing is the next thing.
 Do you know who or what is trying to brute force user or admin accounts?
 Have you enabled advanced auditing to see what is going on?
 Do you know how many Organizational Units (OU) you have and what is in them?
 If you don’t, you could have anything in the Active Directory Environment bypassing security because they have no group policies applied.

 The next question to ask is how often do your passwords expire?
 This is a tricky topic as some believe a very strong password should be set and not changed while others believe every 30 days, it needs to be changed.

 As you may have noticed, we have listed a few topics that come to mind immediately, if you tackle these topics strategically, then you have taken the step to secure your Active Directory environment.

 I would recommend using a 3rd party tool to assist you in identifying problems or risks in the environment.
 You can refer to it as an active directory environment management tool.